How to Get Into UC Irvine Medical School

 - Children’s Hospital of Orange County

-What students are saying about clinics at UC Irvine Medical School
+What students are saying about clinical rotations at UC Irvine Medical School

 The diversity of patients is phenomenal.
 It makes me feel comfortable to practice with patients around the world!